BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ## Large Language Models (LLMs)

-Large Language Models (LLMs) have revolutionized natural language processing (NLP) by achieving state-of-the-art performance across a wide range of tasks—from machine translation and summarization to question answering and code generation.
+Large Language Models (LLMs) have revolutionized natural language processing (NLP) by achieving state-of-the-art performance across a wide range of tasks — from machine translation and summarization to question answering and code generation.
 LLMs are a class of deep learning models designed to understand, generate, and manipulate human language.
 LLMs are trained on massive corpora of text data, enabling them to learn statistical patterns, semantic relationships, and contextual nuances of language.
-Their scale—often measured in billions of parameters—allows them to generalize across domains and perform tasks with minimal fine-tuning.
+Their scale — often measured in billions of parameters — allows them to generalize across domains and perform tasks with minimal fine-tuning.

 ### LLM Tasks